-Staff Code of Conduct; Child Protection and Safeguarding Policy; Positive Handling Policy; Exclusions Policy; Anti-bullying Policy
+Staff Code of Conduct; Child Protection and Safeguarding Policy; Positive Handling Policy; Exclusion Policy; Child-on-Child Abuse Policy; Anti-bullying Policy

 Actions in response to unacceptable behaviour

 Any behaviour which falls below the expectations of the school, will require some level of intervention.
 Unacceptable behaviour will be dealt with using the stepped approach (see procedures).